Biography

 Maryna Mariyenko (b.
 1982, Kharkiv, Ukraine) is a German artist based in France.

-She works with layered, textured painting that explores colour, perception and sensory memory.
+She works with layered, material-based painting that explores colour, perception and sensory memory.
 Her works develop as chromatic fields in which light, material and movement transform the viewer’s perception.

 In 2025 she received the Prize of the National Commission for UNESCO in Monaco.
 Her works are held in private collections in Europe and the United States.